indielm/Mindy/README.md

 # Mindy

-An attempt to make a Mindustry 3.5 style tower defense game.
+An attempt to make a Mindustry 3.5 style tower defense game in Processing 3.

   additional goals are